lsblakk/pystar/docs/webapp.rst

 text matched by that pattern and sends it as an argument to the view function; the
 \d+ is a regular expression to match a sequence of ``digits`` (i.e., a number).

-(In Django, you have total control over the way your URLs look.
-People on the web won't see cruft like .py or .php at the end of your URLs.)
+(**Rant**:  In Django, as in most modern frameworks, you have total control over the way your URLs look.
+People on the web won't see cruft like .py or .php at the end of your URLs.
+There is no excuse for that kind of stuff in the modern era!)

 Finally: Write your first view
 -----------------------------------------